-The 2021 annual total compensation of the median associate identified by the Company, and as described in further detail below, was \$51,800, and the total annual compensation of our CEO was \$3,208,666.
-Based on this information, the ratio of the median annual total compensation of all associates to the annual total compensation of our CEO is 1:62.
-The 2021 total annual compensation of our CEO includes the annual LTIP grant and a supplemental PSU grant awarded early in Fiscal 2021.
-The supplemental PSUs will be reduced by any shares paid out from the Fiscal 2019 and Fiscal 2020 PSU grants.
-Excluding the supplemental PSUs from the CEO's total annual compensation, the ratio is 1:56.
+The 2022 annual total compensation of the median associate identified by the Company, and as described in further detail below, was \$51,000, and the total annual compensation of our CEO was \$2,491,868.
+Based on this information, the ratio of the median annual total compensation of all associates to the annual total compensation of our CEO is 1:49.